Skip to navigation Skip to content

 • Customer First (FTB/PPL combined claims): code NEF with reason 'OTH' on the PPL Claim Action (P1CA) screen after keying 'A' next to the relevant claim line on the PPL Claim Summary (P1CS) screen

-Note: claims that have been deemed NEF because the 'missing claim' was not lodged within the required timeframe can be re-opened when the missing claim has been lodged.
-See Not effective, rejection or withdrawal of claim for Parental Leave Pay (PPL) for details on re-opening the claim.
+Note: claims that have been deemed NEF because the 'missing claim' was not lodged within the required timeframe could be re-indexed when the missing claim was lodged.
+See Not effective, rejection or withdrawal of claim for Parental Leave Pay (PPL) for details on re-indexing the claim.

 For information about issuing requests and managing customer tasks, see Information requests for FTB and PPL claims, and Add Newborn and PPL change of circumstances activities.